Spyobird/blog/content/posts/marks.md

 With the large bottles, M&S would produce 240 units of smoothie at a price of £2.60 per unit.
 Notice that we have reduced the price as compared to the small bottles, and have ended up selling an extra unit of smoothie.

-From the perspective of consumer 2, they would choose large bottles over small bottles as the price per unit of smoothie for large bottles is less than for small bottles, as $P_\ell^*<P_s^*$, since they are indifferent to the container size, .and only consider price.
+From the perspective of consumer 2, they would choose large bottles over small bottles as the price per unit of smoothie for large bottles is less than for small bottles, as $P_\ell^*\ltP_s^*$, since they are indifferent to the container size, .and only consider price.

 Let us now consider consumer 1.
 Similar to before, we shall begin with small bottles.
 Note that consumer 1 puts value on the convenience of small bottles, and hence is willing to pay a premium for small bottles.
 The demand function for small bottles is $Q_s=320-40(P_s-0.2)=328-40P_s$.
 The inverse demand function is given as $P_s=8.2-\frac{1}{40}Q_s$.
 Similar to before, we can derive the total revenue by multiplying by $Q_s$, and differentiate it to get the marginal revenue.
 Total revenue is thus $\text{TR}_s=8.2Q_s-\frac{1}{40}Q_s^2$, and marginal revenue is $\text{MR}_s=8.2-\frac{1}{20}Q_s$.
 The marginal cost is the same as before at $\text{MC}_s=0.22$.
 Hence, we can solve for the optimal price and quantity.